- TABLE OF CONTENTS

 Mark 10:14 But when Jesus saw it, he was much displeased, and said unto them, Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God.

 David Livingston was UNDER ORDERS FROM GOD, to follow another plan other than he chose.
 His wife's breasts where in England where he in no imaginable way could be ravished by them.
+His journal was riddled with admiration for well formed African woman, clearly betraying that his libido was not always under control.
 Nor could he suffer his children to come to Jesus from the plains of central Africa.
 So, his piety was a lot of rubbish to cover up his arrogant disobedience to the Christ whom he claimed to serve.
 Was he even born again?
 I have to wonder, for that Christ he claimed to serve also sent the Holy Spirit to lead him into all truth.

 David Livingston was totally AWOL in regard to his kids.
 They had no Daddy, period, full stop.
 READ MORE HERE to see the real character of Livingston and how his wife died an alcoholic.
 She too abandoned their children to go to Africa and rescue Livingston, where she died.
 Their children became orphans..... "to the glory of God"?
 Blasphemy!